nthakur34/critterpark/hw11/README.md

 HW11 for 600.120.02, Fall 2015

 Navjyoth Thakur
-nthakur2
-nthakur2@jhu.edu
-2019236387
 2015-11-29

-Sherry Chiu
-schiu9
-schiu9@jhu.edu
-7329476211
-2015-11-29

-Our program allows the player to manage a farm and a critter-themed park.
+This program allows the player to manage a farm and a critter-themed park.
 Instructions are available in game, at any time for the player to access.
 The goal is to reach $10,000.

 Source Files: